Key mixed migration characteristics

 Most recent statistics

 The town of Bossaso in Puntland is the converging point for migrants being smuggled from Ethiopia (mostly Ogaden region) and South Central Somalia.
 It is also the point of arrival for relatively limited group of returnees from Yemen.
-RMMS analysis show that the trends in late 2011 have increased despite the escalating political crisis and rising insecurity in Yemen.
+RMMS analysis show that the trends in 2012 decreased partly due to the relative peace in Somalia that continues to attract quite a number of returnees.

 Refugees and Asylum-seekers in Puntland

-According to the UNHCR Somalia Operation Fact Sheet December 2011, there are 139,000 IDPs, 4,165 asylum seekers and 336 refugees cumulating to a total of 143,501 population of concern.
-Approximately 3-4000 people per month depart with smugglers from Bossaso (and its environs) to cross the Gulf of Aden
+According to the UNHCR Somalia Operation Fact Sheet July 2013, there are 129,000 IDPs, 3,782 asylum seekers and 392 refugees cumulating to a total of 143,173 population of concern.
+An average of 2,250 people per month departed with smugglers from Bossaso (and its environs) to cross the Gulf of Aden during the year 2012.

 Most of the IDPs live in approximately two dozen IDP settlements in and around Bossaso and other IDP settlements in Garowe and Galkayo.
 These settlements also offer shelter to refugees and asylum seekers from Ethiopia and destitute communities from the surrounding areas/urban poor.